-Japanese Language Proficiency Test (JLPT) administered by Japan Foundation Exams.
-It offers different proficiency levels: N1, N2, N3, N4, N5 (N1 is the highest; N5 is the lowest).
-Decision on the target level will be at the discretion of the Languages Department, as students will be offered the most appropriate level of challenge.
+Additionally, students might be offered to take a Japanese Language Proficiency Test (JLPT) administered by Japan Foundation Exams.

+The decision on the exam board and target level will be at the discretion of the Languages Department, as students will be offered the most appropriate level of challenge.